ecteodoro/node-google-timezone/README.md

-node-google-timestamp
+node-google-timezone
 ================

-A Node.js wrapper to Google Timestamp API
+A Node.js wrapper to Google Timezone API